The Feast Day of St. Patrick is celebrated on March 17.

 President Franklin D. Roosevelt opened the National Gallery of Art to the public, on this date.
 The National Gallery of Art would become known as one of the best museums in the world.
 It contains a collection of more than 130,000 paintings, drawings, prints, photographs, sculpture, decorative arts, and furniture pieces.

 At the time of its inception, it was the largest marble structure in the world.
 The museum stands on the former site of the Baltimore and Potomac Railroad station, most famous for being where 20th president James Garfield was shot in 1881 by Charles Guiteau.

 March 17, 1942 -

-John Wayne Gacy, part time clown, serial killer, and sodomizer of dozens of boys, is born in Chicago.
+John Wayne Gacy, part time clown, serial killer, and sodomizer of dozens of boys, was born in Chicago on this date.
 His father was convinced Gacy was a "sissy", but friends and family didn't really suspect anything untoward was afoot until his 1968 arrest for coercing a teenage boy employee into committing multiple homosexual acts.

 March 17, 1966 -